 Trim Nick, Western Region (Bethel, St.Mary’s, Aniak) 907.543.7244 email@example.com

 Introduction to the Indian Child Welfare Act Webinar Alaska Child Welfare Academy

 A Practical Guide to the Indian Child Welfare Act Native American Rights Fund

 Bringing Our Children Home: An Introduction to the Indian Child Welfare ActAn educational resource video designed for state court judges, courts, and judicial educators.

 ICWA: Protecting Our Children and Our Future An Alaska produced video about the important of ICWA to preserving tribal ties.

 Recorded Teleconference Trainings: See our teleconference trainings at Cultural and Alaska Native Topics,ICWA for more training resources.

-Let’s Talk ICWA— Alaska Call in For Resource Parents Held every first Thursday of the Month from 4 to 5 p.m. (except for summers), this teleconference training is designed specifically for Alaskan resource families to learn about ICWA (Indian Child Welfare Act) and to get your questions answered.
-Check our Teleconference Calendar for this month’s topic and call in information.
+Let’s Talk ICWA— For Resource Parents Held every first Thursday of the Month from 4 to 5 p.m. (except for summers), this Zoom and teleconference based training is designed specifically for Alaskan resource families to learn about ICWA (Indian Child Welfare Act) and to get your questions answered.
+Check our Teleconference/Zoom Calendar for this month’s topic and call in information.